Blockchain-Alchemy/Tezons/README.md

 - Augmented Reality PFP Template by [Sutu Eats Flies](https://www.sutueatsflies.com/)

-Sutu has developed a tmplate that will empower artists on Tezos to easlily create PFPs using this standard.
+Sutu has developed a template that will empower artists on Tezos to easily create PFPs using this standard.
 We would support and maintain this powerful tool.